 Be aware of how much time is needed for a body to cool down.
 If your child is just sweaty and red-faced, they may need just a few minutes in the shade and some water before they’re ready to continue.
 However, a child who is exhibiting the more advanced stages of heat exhaustion will need far more time for their core body temperature to normalize.

 If your child reaches that point, immerse them in a tub of tepid water for at least 20-30 minutes.
-Be sure their head is also immersed in the water.
+Be sure the back of their head is also immersed in the water.
 If they show signs of losing consciousness or begin convulsing, call 911 immediately.

 Kids can easily learn these signs of overheating and simple strategies to stay cool.